ivanhanigan/ivanhanigan.github.com/_posts/2012-04-03-Occams-Razor-Einsteins-Razor-Chamberlins-Complex-Thought.markdown

 Complex Thought
 ---------------
-I love the idea that I can train myself to acheive a kind of Science Zen that unveils all kinds of complex multifactorial causal mechanisms... but I think the Danger of Vacillation Chamberlin speaks about:
+I love the idea that I can train myself to acheive a kind of Science Zen that unveils all kinds of complex multifactorial causal mechanisms... but I fear the Danger of Vacillation Chamberlin speaks about:

 "Like a pair of delicately poised scales, every added particle on the one side or the other produces its effect in oscillation.
 But such a pair of scales may be altogether too sensitive to be of practical value in the rough affairs of life".